MattieBelt/strapi-hook-algolia/README.md

         applicationId: 'ABCDEFGHIJ',
         apiKey: 'secure_algolia_admin_api_key',
         debug: true,              // default: false
-        prefix: 'my_own_prefix'   // default: Strapi environment (strapi.config.environment)
+        prefix: 'my_own_prefix',  // default: Strapi environment (strapi.config.environment)
       },
     }
   };
 ```
 ### Prefix
 The default prefix uses `strapi.config.environment`, resulting in for example: 'development_post'.
 A custom prefix can be configured with the `prefix` option in the hook config.
 If you don't want to use any prefix at all, you can configure it with: `prefix: false`.

 ### Support
-- [Strapi community on Slack](http://slack.strapi.io), feel free to DM me (@MattieBelt).
+- [Strapi community on Discord](https://discord.strapi.io), feel free to DM me (@MattieBelt).
 - [GitHub issues](https://github.com/MattieBelt/strapi-hook-algolia/issues) for bugs 🐛, contributions 🔧 or just anything to discuss 💬.

 ### Resources